reflectoring/reflectoring.github.io/content/blog/2022/2022-01-30-getting-started-with-express.md

 router.use(express.json({ limit: 100 }))

 ```
-We have also configured maximum size of 100 bytes for the JSON request.
+We have also configured a maximum size of `100` bytes for the JSON request.

 Now we can extract the fields from the JSON payload sent in the request body as shown in this route definition: